-For the past 20 years, Emirates Glass has been implementing continuous improvement strategies for glass products and coating, pushing the business to be more effective, more streamlined and more profitable
+For the past 20 years, Emirates Glass LLC has been implementing continuous improvement strategies for glass products and coating, pushing the business to be more effective, more streamlined and more profitable.

 Celebrating its 20th year of development amid the evident and significant rise of UAE infrastructure, Emirates Glass LLC is optimising capacities and innovation in order to ride the crest of a wave.